The Quarrymen: The Casbah Club and name change to the Beatles

-Reformations: 1994 to present
+Reformations: 1994–present

-Since the break-up of the Beatles in 1970 and the death of John Lennon in 1980, members of the Quarrymen have reunited several times.
+Since the break-up of the Beatles in 1970 and the murder of John Lennon in 1980, members of the Quarrymen have reunited several times.
 From 1994 to 1995, Rod Davis and John Lowe recorded an album with studio musicians.
 This album, Open for Engagements, was released in 1995 under the Quarrymen name.

 The surviving members of the 1957 line-up of the Quarrymen reunited in 1997 for the 40th anniversary of their performance at the 1957 Woolton village fete, which was the location of the first meeting of Lennon and McCartney.
 All five surviving members from that day, Pete Shotton, Rod Davis, Len Garry, Eric Griffiths and Colin Hanton, performed.
-Following this, the group continued to perform, undertaking tours of the UK, the US, Germany, Japan, Russia, Cuba and other countries.
+Following this, the group continued to perform, undertaking tours of the United Kingdom, the United States, Germany, Japan, Russia, Cuba and other countries.
 The group's repertoire focuses on the skiffle and early rock and roll they played in their original incarnation with the added roots rock historical perspective of illustrating how American roots music inspired the nascent Beatles.

 In 2000, producer and the Beatles' historian Martin Lewis produced the group performing the Del-Vikings song "Come Go with Me" (the first song McCartney recalled hearing Lennon sing on the first day they met) for use on the soundtrack of the Michael Lindsay-Hogg film Two of Us, a film about the last day that Lennon and McCartney saw each other in April 1976.

-Eric Griffiths died in 2005, and Pete Shotton retired, owing to ill-health.
+Eric Griffiths died in 2005, and Pete Shotton retired, owing to ill health.
 Shotton died in 2017.
-As of 2016, Davis, Garry, and Hanton continue to perform around the world.
-Lowe occasionally performs with them.
+As of 2016, Davis, Garry, and Hanton continued to perform around the world.
+Lowe occasionally performed with them.
 In September and October 2010, the band undertook a US tour celebrating the 70th birthday of their founder, Lennon.
 They appeared in a charity concert for Amnesty International honouring Lennon in New York City on Lennon's birthday, Saturday 9 October 2010.

-Since 2016, former Beatles bassist Chas Newby has been performing with the band.
+From 2016 former Beatles bassist Chas Newby performed with the band.
+He died in May 2023.
+John Lowe would also die in February 2024.

-Since their 1997 reformation, the Quarrymen have recorded three albums, consisting mostly of covers of 1950s rock and skiffle.
+Since their 1994 reformation, the Quarrymen have recorded four studio albums, consisting mostly of covers of 1950s rock and skiffle.
+Their first album, Open for Engagements, was released the same year they reformed, in 1994.
+Their second, Get Back – Together, was released the same year as they reformed again, in 1997 (specifically in September).
+Their third, Songs We Remember, was released on 29 August 2004, and their fourth studio album, Grey Album, was released in 2012.
+These albums contain songs that the band performed when their original incarnation was together, and also contain covers of Beatles songs.
+They also reference the Beatles, as seen with the title of Get Back – Together being a reference to the Beatles song of the same name, and Grey Album being a reference to the Beatles self-titled album, also known as The White Album.